marco262/my_wiki/data/dnd/race/human.md

 ## Shou

-The Shou are the most numerous and powerful ethnic group in Kara-Tur, far to the east of Faerun.
+The Shou are the most numerous and powerful ethnic group in Kara-Tur, far to the east of Faerûn.
 They are yellowish-bronze in hue, with black hair and dark eyes.
 Shou surnam es are usually presented before the given name.

 **Shou Names:** (Male) An, Chen, Chi, Fai, Jiang, Jun, Lian, Long, Meng, On, Shan, Shui, Wen; (female) Bai, Chao, Jia, Lei, Mei, Qiao, Shui, Tai; (surnames) Chien, Huang, Kao, Kung, Lao, Ling, Mei, Pin, Shin, Sum, Tan, Wan

 ## Tethyrian

-Widespread along the entire Sword Coast at the western edge of Faerun, Tethyrians are of medium build and height, with dusky skin that tends to grow fairer the farther north they dwell.
+Widespread along the entire Sword Coast at the western edge of Faerûn, Tethyrians are of medium build and height, with dusky skin that tends to grow fairer the farther north they dwell.
 Their hair and eye color varies widely, but brown hair and blue eyes are the most common.
 Tethyrians primarily use Chondathan names.

 ## Turami